amzn/amazon-payments-magento-2-plugin/docs/flow.rst

 --------------
 The order, which payment has been captured for, can be refunded either fully or partially.
 Refunds are made against invoices and thus having a paid invoice assigned to the order is a necessary condition that has to be met to refund any order item.

-Refunds in Magento 2 are recorded as credit memos, so for requesting a refund with Amazon Pay you should create a credit memo first.
-To create a credit memo login to the Magento 2 admin, open the order you want refund, click `Invoices` tab on the left, select an invoice you want to refund and click on it.
+Refunds in Magento 2 are recorded as credit memos.
+To request a refund with Amazon Pay, you simply need to create a credit memo.
+To create a credit memo, login to the Magento 2 admin, open the order you want refund, click the `Invoices` tab on the left, select an invoice you want to refund and click on it.

 A preview of the selected invoice will appear.
 Make sure that you are on the single invoice preview page and click the `Credit Memo` button.

 A new credit memo form will appear with most of the crucial data (like product quantities to be refunded) already filled in.

-If you want to refund the invoice partially (i.e. only a part of the invoiced items) adjust the product quantities to be refunded (set 0 for items that shall not be refunded) and click `Update Qty's` button to update refund totals.
+If you want to refund the invoice partially (i.e. only a part of the invoiced items) adjust the product quantities to be refunded (set 0 for items that shall not be refunded) and click the `Update Qty's` button to update refund totals.
 You can also set the refunded items back to stock by checking `Return to Stock` checkbox.

 Next choose if you want to refund shipping costs or apply any refund adjustments and fill in the appropriate fields.
-Before submitting the credit memo form, double check that you have `Refund` button available and click it.
+Before submitting the credit memo form, double check that you have the `Refund` button available and click it.
 A credit memo will be created and a refund will be requested with Amazon Pay.

 Refunds will always be initially accepted as the vast majority of the time there will be no issue.
 However, if there is a problem after the refund has been issued, a notification will be added to Magento 2 to make you aware there has been a problem refunding the customer.